New & Used Chevrolet Trax: In Depth

 GET A FREE PRICE QUOTE

-The Chevrolet Trax is the companion piece to the Buick Encore--it's a crossover in the subcompact size class, with handling and performance more like an economy hatchback.
-Sized like the Chevy Sonic but built on a mostly unrelated architecture, the Trax has rivals with varying degrees of ruggedness, including the Jeep Renegade, Nissan Juke, Honda HR-V, and the Encore.
+The Trax is sized like the Chevy Sonic but built on a mostly unrelated architecture.
+Its rivals have varying degrees of ruggedness: they include the Jeep Renegade, Nissan Juke, Honda HR-V, and the Encore.

-The Trax has been on sale in Canada, Mexico, and various other international markets since the 2013 model year, but arrives in U.S. showrooms early in 2015, for the 2015 model year.
+The Trax has been on sale in Canada, Mexico, and various other international markets since the 2013 model year.
+In the U.S., it will be designated a 2015 model.

 MORE: read our 2015 Chevrolet Trax preview